MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-connector-groups.md

 ### Multi-forest – different connector groups for each forest

-Most customers who have deployed Application Proxy are using its single-sign-on (SSO) capabilities by performing Kerberos Constrained Delegation (KCD).
+Most customers who have deployed application proxy are using its single-sign-on (SSO) capabilities by performing Kerberos Constrained Delegation (KCD).
 To achieve this, the connector’s machines need to be joined to a domain that can delegate the users toward the application.
 KCD supports cross-forest capabilities.
 But for companies who have distinct multi-forest environments with no trust between them, a single connector cannot be used for all forests.

 In this case, specific connectors can be deployed per forest, and set to serve applications that were published to serve only the users of that specific forest.
 Each connector group represents a different forest.
 While the tenant and most of the experience is unified for all forests, users can be assigned to their forest applications using Microsoft Entra groups.